RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 Changelog
 -----------
-1.5.0 - Switched the stat application from the On space to the IL space (special thanks to ThinkInvis and Rein) 1.4.7 - Switched logging system as per Harb's request 1.4.6 - The link broke in the readme for some reason, fixed that 1.4.5 - Housekeeping update, fixed the readme and added a video explanation
+1.5.0 - Switched the stat application from the On space to the IL space 1.4.7 - Switched logging system as per Harb's request 1.4.6 - The link broke in the readme for some reason, fixed that 1.4.5 - Housekeeping update, fixed the readme and added a video explanation